SAP-samples/xsc-cap-migration/README.md

     - **SAP Business Application Studio** or **SAP Build.**  SAP Build is required if you want to convert the service layer as well, since GenAI capabilities are only available in SAP Build plans.
 - SAP Cloud Connector

-## Where to Start
+### Where to Start
-To successfully migrate the HCO_DEMOCONTENT sample delivery unit using the SAP HANA Application Migration Assistant, follow the steps below:
+To successfully migrate the HCO_DEMOCONTENT sample delivery unit using the SAP HANA Application Migration in SAP Business Application Studio or SAP Build, follow the steps below:

 1. Install and configure the SAP Cloud Connector.
 2. Setup an SAP BTP Destination to connect to the source system.
-3. Create a Dev Space in either SAP Business Application Studio or SAP Build with SAP HANA Application Migration Assistant extension installed.
+3. Create a Dev Space in either SAP Business Application Studio or SAP Build with SAP HANA Application Migration extension installed.
-4. Migrate using the SAP HANA Application Migration Assistant.
+4. Migrate using the SAP HANA Application Migration Extension.
 5. Database post migration changes.
 6. Service Layer post migration changes.
 7. Deployment of the migrated database artifacts.